metalibm/metalibm/README.md

 ```

 ### Install for Development
-For development purpose, this repo should be cloned, and metalibm dependencies installed man
+For development purpose, this repo should be cloned, and metalibm dependencies installed manually.
-You can install metalibm's python depdendies by running
+Once sollya and gappa have been installed, you can install metalibm's python depdendies by running

 ```pip install -r requirements.txt```

 ## USAGE
 Before running metalibm, you will need to add its top directory to your PYTHONPATH env var: